Discover the most unusual corners of Andalucia in these 20 points that we recommend

 Castillo de Burgalimar

-Burgalimar Castle, the imposing Umayyad fortress of Baños de la Encina, is one of the oldest castles in Spain and almost that of Europe and one of the best preserved in all of Andalusia.
+Burgalimar Castle, the imposing Umayyad fortress of Baños de la Encina, is one of the oldest castles in Spain and almost that of Europe and one of the best preserved in all of Andalucia.
 The castle has served as a refuge for warriors and even as a royal residence or parish cemetery.
 As a curiosity to say that it was even the film set of films like “Captain Thunder“.

 Google Maps